Some of the country’s most mischievous pets have been revealed.

 But a few canines stood out with their cheeky personalities.

 Laya’s destructive antics saw her scoop first place, as she’s recently chewed cushions, duvets and more than 20 pairs of shoes to scraps.The mixed breed from Haverfordwest may be the winner of the competition, but a number of other naughty dogs followed close behind.
 Evie, a one-year-old Labradooble from Leeds, placed second after proudly chewing through her family’s football goal net.
 Likewise, Daisy the chocolate Labrador came in third position for her kitchen-raiding antics.
 A cheeky greyhound from Bournemouth, called Lightning, came fourth after tearing his new mattress topper bed to shreds.
-Miniature dachshund Gwynnie scooped fifth place after fashioning herself a sleeping bag out of a pillow.Don’t cheap out on training time.
-Make training fun and frequent.
-Keep training light and fun.
-Don’t get demanding with your dog.
-Instead, go with the flow.
-See what develops.
-Trust that if you do this long enough, you’re going to figure out what works and what doesn’t.
+Miniature dachshund Gwynnie scooped fifth place after fashioning herself a sleeping bag out of a pillow.It's certainly unpleasant to take your dog outside when it's snowing or raining, but don't forget that dogs' paws are just as sensitive to heat as human skin.

 Take a look at the UK’s naughtiest dog rankings below: